UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 Please refer to the [github issues section](https://github.com/UnePatate5010/GUI-White-Black-Box-Models-Mix/issues).

 ## Expansions
 Different expansions are currently being considered.
-All of them might no be implemented though.
+All of them might not be implemented though.
 - ~~Documentation (user and developer)~~
 - Support for different datasets file types (currently only CSV files with a specific format are supported)
 - More data resampling methods and classifier ~~(especially fuzzy classifiers)~~